mainmatter/playbook/src/project-procedure/digital-products/README.md

 Software projects are highly dynamic.
 The bigger the scope and the complexity of a project, the likelier it is to steer off track, resulting in delays and budget overruns.
-By limiting the scope per increment, complexity and thus risk are minimized and also usable versions of the product that provide value to users are available earlier in the process.
+By limiting the scope per increment, complexity and thus risk is minimized and also usable versions of the product that provide value to users are available earlier in the process.
 These early versions of the product can already be shared with users and be used to acquire valuable feedback which